-- Obtaining an understanding of the process of making judgments by the Parent Company Management's regarding claims and lawsuits; - Monitoring of public information to identify a violation or potential violation of laws and regulations by the Group and to assess the completeness of the effects of identified violations, as well as to assess the completeness of disclosures in the consolidated financial statements; - Analysis of the documentation regarding court cases presented for the audit purposes and discussion of significant court cases with the Legal Project Management Team of the Group and external lawyers significant claims and lawsuits; - Analysis of the costs of legal services incurred during the year including the identification of entities providing legal services to the Group; - Obtaining written explanations from the lawyers serving the Group with regard to the court and dispute cases conducted by them, and the analysis of the provided explanations; - Analysis and assessment of the level and completeness of provisions for litigation in the context of the existing legal documentation: - Discussion of the selected claims and court cases with internal specialists in the field of law; - Obtaining detailed statements of the Parent Company Management Board
+- understanding of the process of making judgments by the Parent Company's Management regarding claims and lawsuits; - monitoring of public information to identify a violation or potential violation of laws and regulations by the Group and to assess the completeness of the effects of identified violations, as well as to assess the completeness of disclosures in the consolidated financial statements; - analysis of the documentation regarding court cases presented for the audit purposes and discussion of significant court cases with the Legal Project Management Team of the Group and external lawyers significant claims and lawsuits; - analysis of the costs of legal services incurred during the year including the identification of entities providing legal services to the Group; - obtaining written explanations from the lawyers serving the Group with regard to the court and dispute cases conducted by them, and the analysis of the provided explanations; - analysis and assessment of the level and completeness of provisions for litigation in the context of the existing legal documentation; - discussion of the selected claims and court cases with internal specialists in the field of law; - obtaining detailed statements of the Parent Company's Management Board regarding the completeness and correctness of the data and significant assumptions provided to us;

-The Group disclosed information regarding claims and court cases in note 54 of the explanatory notes to the consolidated financial statements for the year ended December 31, 2021.

-- regarding the completeness and correctness of the data and significant assumptions provided to us; - Review of minutes of meetings of the legal bodies of the Parent Company Management Board as well as control reports of supervisory authorities and correspondence with these authorities. - Analysis of the adequacy of disclosures in relation to court and out-of-court proceedings, related provisions and contingent liabilities in the consolidated financial statements.
+A reference to disclosure in the consolidated financial statements The disclosure regarding claims and court cases was presented in note 55 of the explanatory notes to the consolidated financial statements for the year ended December 31, 2024. review of minutes of meetings of the legal bodies of the Parent Company's Management Board as well as control reports of supervisory authorities and correspondence with these authorities; analysis of the adequacy of disclosures in relation to court and out-of-court proceedings, related provisions and contingent liabilities in the consolidated financial statements.
+The disclosures regarding provisions for non-contractual use of real estate and provisions for litigation, claims from contractors and other provisions were presented in notes 43.1 and 43.4, respectively, of the explanatory notes to the consolidated financial statements for the year ended December 31, 2024.